Keidan/hex2bin/README.md

                 --help, -h: Print this help.
                 --input, -i: The input file to use (containing the hexadecimal characters).
                 --output, -o: The output file to use.
-                --limit, -l: Character limit per line (the value of the "start" option is not included ; default value: [see cmake -DDEFLIMIT]).
+                --limit, -l: Limit of characters per line (the value of the "start" option is not included; default value: default value: [see cmake -DDEFLIMIT]).
-                --start, -s: Adding a start offset per line (default value: [see cmake -DDEFSTART]).
+                --start, -s: Adds a start offset per line (default value: [see cmake -DDEFSTART]).
-                --printable, -p: Extracts and converts all printable characters.
+                --printable, -p: Extract and convert all printable characters.
-                --extract_only, -e: Only extracts words from "start" to "limit".
+                --extract_only, -e: Extract only the words from "start" to "limit".

 	Supported cmake options (optional):
 		* Supported distrib.: -DDISTRIBUTION=[debug|release]
 		* Default start value: cmake -DDEFSTART=[int value] (see the '-s, --start' option of the binary)
-		* Default limit value: cmake -DDEFLIMIT=[int value] (see the '-l, --limit' option of the binary)
+		* Default limit value: cmake -DDEFLIMIT=[int value] (see the '-l, --limit' option of the binary) _You can also use cmake-gui to manage the options._

 ## Example (with cmake -DDEFSTART=0 -DDEFLIMIT=0)